frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 $$C(3 + 3 - 2, 3 - 1) = \frac{4!}{(2! * 2!)} = 6$$

 This tells us there are $6$ distinct paths to reach the bottom-right corner.
-Let's also visualize this using dynamic programming:
+Let's also visualize this using Dynamic Programming:

 **Filling the Matrix with Dynamic Programming:**